uswds/uswds-site/pages/performance/glossary.md

 <a name="input-latency"></a>
 ### Input latency

 Input latency is the amount of time it takes for the app to respond to the users as they interact with it.
 It’s very different than the other metrics as it doesn’t relate to the initial load and displaying of the page, it’s a metric that is constantly being tracked over time as the user interacts with the site.
 Due to how input latency works in this way, it’s often best served as a RUM metric, as it’s more accurate to gather information as real users are interacting with the site.
-That being said, it’s also possible to synthetically test for it. [https://developers.google.com/web/tools/lighthouse/audits/estimated-input-latency]
+That being said, it’s also possible to synthetically test for it.
+For more information see [Google Chrome Lighthouse's input latency document](https://developers.google.com/web/tools/lighthouse/audits/estimated-input-latency)

 #### Pros